infiniflow/infinity/docs/references/pysdk_api_reference.md

 The `uri` here can be either a local directory in `str` format or a `NetworkAddress` object:

-- `"/path/to/save/to"`: `str` - A local directory storing the Infinity data.
+- `"/absolute/path/to/save/to"`: `str` - A local directory storing the Infinity data.
 Used when Infinity is imported as an embedded Python module.
 - `NetworkAddress`: Used in client-server mode, when you have deployed Infinity as a separate server and wish to connect to it remotely.
 A `NetworkAddress` object comprises two fields:
   - `"<SERVER_IP_ADDRESS>"`: `str` - The IP address of the Infinity server.
   - `<PORT>`: `int` - The SDK port number on which the Infinity server listens.
 Defaults to `23817`.

-:::tip NOTE
+:::danger NOTE
-- When setting `uri` as `"/path/to/save/to"`, ensure you:
+- When setting `uri` as `"/absolute/path/to/save/to"`, ensure you:
   - Install the embedded SDK: `pip install infinity-embedded-sdk==<v0.2.1_OR_HIGHER>`
-  - Import the `infinity_embedded` module: `import infinity_embedded as infinity`.
+  - Import the `infinity_embedded` module: `import infinity_embedded`.
 - When setting `uri` as `NetworkAddress`, ensure you:
   - Install the Infinity SDK: `pip install infinity==<VERSION>`
   - Import the `infinity` module: `import infinity`.